 The four-hour open content resource is divided into two sections — AI Awareness (1.5 hours) and AI Appreciation (2.5 hours).
 The segment on AI Awareness provides an elementary understanding of AI, misconceptions around AI, and its application potential.

-At the end of each stage, participants will be given personalized digital badges that can be shared on social media, the company said.
+At the end of each stage, the company said participants will be given personalized digital badges that can be shared on social media.